JohnTerragnoli/ECE383_FinalProject/README.md

 |                | 5 std_dev above =   | 9006465   | 4533138    | 657648.356 | 692017.18  | 1776557   |
 |                | 5 std_dev below =   | 8913015   | 4450302    | 521839.644 | 368150.82  | 1452163   |

+*Note: 5 Standard Deviations above and below the average was chosen because it includes [99.9999426697%](http://en.wikipedia.org/wiki/Standard_deviation) of all values according to chance.
+This decreases the change of measuring and thus interpreting a part of the signal wrong.

 **Times in Clock Periods**